EyeSeeTea/ESTools/DHIS2/file_garbage_remover/Readme.md

 ### Description:

 Designed for production environments.
-Identifies orphaned file resources (only documents for now), moves the files to a temporary directory, and archives corresponding database entries into a special table(fileresourcesaudit) before deleting them from the original database table.
+Identifies orphaned file resources (documents or datavalues (files or images attached to a value)), moves the files to a temporary directory, and archives corresponding database entries into a special table(fileresourcesaudit) before deleting them from the original database table.

 ### Usage: